SalesforceSFDC/Einstein/README.md

 ### Sales Cloud Einstein
-Einstein Activity Capture - Sales reps just connect their email and calendar to Salesforce.
+ * __Einstein Activity Capture__ - Sales reps just connect their email and calendar to Salesforce.
 Then, their activities are automatically added to related Salesforce records.
 Plus, emails sent from Salesforce go through their regular email account.
+ * __Einstein Lead Scoring__ - gives each lead a score based on how well it matches your company’s particular lead conversion patterns.